David3Emmanuel/biogen-ml/README_API.md

 ## Notes

-- The model is loaded globally on first request.
+- The model is loaded globally on first request, with Adam optimizer and BCEWithLogitsLoss initialized for training.
 - Images are resized to 224x224 and normalized for ResNet-18.
+- Tabular data expects a JSON array of floats matching `NUM_TABULAR_FEATURES` (currently 10).
+- Training performs a single gradient descent step per request.
+- Model can be saved/loaded for persistence.
-- In production, consider using a proper model registry and async handling.
+- In production, consider using a proper model registry, database for training data, authentication, and async handling.